 While listening to him talk, I found myself reflecting on my school days.
 Isn’t it ironic that we were made to sit still and stop fidgeting in school as children, and now we have the research to prove how detrimental that behavior is to our health?
 We are faced with trying to unlearn those deeply ingrained habits and teach ourselves and our children that not only is continuous movement allowed, but it is also an integral component of a healthy lifestyle.

 2 – Walk for 15 minutes immediately following a meal.

 If you are like me, you’ve heard a rendition of this before.
 Take a walk after eating.
 I’ve always seen this tip about Thanksgiving dinner as a way to combat post-feast sleepiness, but there is a more compelling health reason to do this after every meal.
 Studies have shown that a 15-minute walk after a meal cuts blood sugar peaks in half.
 In HALF!

 Let that sink in for a minute.
 Dr. Levine did, and he confessed that after learning this, he never eats a meal without going for a stroll afterward.

 While I had previously read about Dr. Levine’s work on sitting disease, seeing him in person helped to solidify his research in my mind.
-I felt inspired that small changes of daily habits are within reach for all of us, and this can have a huge impact on our health.
+I felt inspired that small changes in daily habits are within reach for all of us, which can have a huge impact on our health.
 I also felt honored to be there representing an active seating solution that carries the NEAT™ certification.

 About the Author